-The indoor air sample will be collected from the ambient air in the vicinity of the sub-slab vapor point, at a height between 3 and 5 feet above the floor.
+In order to facilitate the collection of a sub-slab vapor sample, PWGC will install a temporary sampling port between 3 and 5 feet above the floor.
 Additionally, one ambient air sample will be collected from outside and upwind of the building as a background or control sample.
 A total of 3 samples are assumed for this task.